Sunday, May 24, 2026

 Hegelian Dialectic, anyone?

-Trump’s approach is more measured, and it is typically so even after some fire bombs he may throw initially to get our attention (see Greenland, see Gaza, see China and tariffs most recently).
-Trump’s emphasis on alignment with Bibi Netanyahu may even be a troll to Bibi himself, as my work might indicate, but regardless of whether or not he and Trump actually agree while being on the same page, the messaging is clear–and that message is not necessarily the relationship between the two leaders.
+Trump’s approach is more measured, and it is typically so even after some fire bombs he may initially throw to get our attention (see Greenland, see Gaza, see China and tariffs most recently).
+Trump’s emphasis on alignment with Bibi Netanyahu may even be a troll to Bibi himself, as some of my work might indicate, but regardless of whether or not he and Trump actually agree while being on the same page, the messaging is clear–and that message is not necessarily the relationship between the two leaders.ย

 This is the mistake I believe Americans make when evaluating some of these stories.

-I believe the message is to show the contrast–to draw out how prevailing the message is out there that Israel do whatever it takes–whatever it takes–to resurrect an eighty-year-old message and stomp on any cockroach goyim it deems necessary.
+I believe the message–a safe one without over-confidently choosing sides–is to show the contrast–to draw out how prevailing the message is out there that Israel do whatever it takes–whatever it takes–to resurrect an eighty-year-old message and stomp on any cockroach goyim it deems necessary.

-This is a message American conservatives would have been fine with twenty years ago.
+It is a message American conservatives would have been fine with twenty years ago.
 That was proven after the lies from Bush we gobbled down.

 But no more.
-We are freeing ourselves from this never-ending emotional captivity, figuratively reminiscent–incidentally enough–of the Israelites enslavement in Egypt.
+We are freeing ourselves from this never-ending emotional captivity, figuratively reminiscent–incidentally enough–of the Israelites’ enslavement in Egypt.

 Timing is everything.

-This isn’t about antisemitism.
+This isnโ€™t about antisemitism.

 This isn’t about lumping all Jews together.